SteveParadox/CuisineWizard/README.md

 - langchain.prompts.PromptTemplate: This class helps in creating prompt templates with input variables.
 - langchain.chains.LLMChain: This class represents a single language model chain in the sequential chain.
 - langchain.chains.SequentialChain: This class represents a sequential chain of multiple language model chains.

-### API Key
-The OpenAI API key is set using the os.environ method and is stored in a separate file called secret_key.py using the openapi_key variable.

 ### Functions
 ` get_restaurant_name_and_items(spice) `